anhgelus/molehunt/Writerside/topics/usage.md

 If you forgot your role during the game, you can use `/molehunt role` This command will also provide you with some additional information :
 - For survivors, it will give the mole count;
-- For moles, it will give the list of all moles.
+- For moles and spectators, it will give the list of all moles.

 To some people, the timer above you hotbar could be annoying.
 To hide it, use `/molehunt timer hide`.
 If you want to see it again, use